openvinotoolkit/openvino/tools/pot/openvino/tools/pot/algorithms/quantization/accuracy_aware/README.md

 AccuracyAware algorithm is designed to perform accurate 8-bit quantization and allows the model to stay in the pre-defined range of accuracy drop, for example 1%, defined by the user in the configuration file.
 This may cause a degradation in performance in comparison to [DefaultQuantization](../default/README.md) algorithm because some layers can be reverted back to the original precision.

+> **NOTE**:
+In case of GNA `target_device`, POT moves INT8 weights to INT16 to stay in the pre-defined range of the accuracy drop.
+Thus, the algorithm works for the `performance` (INT8) preset only.
+For the `accuracy` preset, this algorithm is not performed, but the parameters tuning is available (if `tune_hyperparams` option is enabled).

 Generally, the algorithm consists of the following steps:
 1. The model gets fully quantized using the DefaultQuantization algorithm.
 2. The quantized and full-precision models are compared on a subset of the validation set in order to find mismatches in the target accuracy metric.
 A ranking subset is extracted based on the mismatches.